waynodiablo/Oystercard/pills/clojure.md

 (println wizard)
 ```

-Unfortunately we get an error.
+Unfortunately we get an error:

 ![scope error](https://github.com/makersacademy/course/blob/master/pills/images/clojure/scope-error.png)

 The reason is that the variable has ceased to exist outside of the scope of the let bindings.

-We'd need to move the use of the variable inside the let list in order to use it.
+We'd need to move the use of the variable inside the let list in order to use it:

 ![hermione](https://github.com/makersacademy/course/blob/master/pills/images/clojure/hermione.png)